The world is growing up.

 Our modern society…

-As the adult, you are responsible for the common good of the whole.
+As an adult, you are responsible for the common good of the whole.

-Children conversely are only concerned with their own happiness, their own welfare, and are selfish.
+Children, conversely, are primarily concerned with their own happiness and welfare and are often selfish.

 When a person reached the age of eight or thereabouts, the child was recognized by the adults in the community as being able to understand the difference between right and wrong.